The 11 Best Electric Heaters for RVing in Chilly Temps

 An RV electric heater on a wooden floor

-While the best electric heater for an RV is an affordable and reliable way to heat your motorhome, safety is always a priority.
-This isn’t a “set and forget” device you can just leave on all day while you go for a hike.
+While the best space heater for an RV is an affordable and reliable way to supplement your RV furnace (or heat a smaller RV without a propane furnace), safety is always a priority.
+This isn’t a “set and forget” device that you can leave on all day while you hike.

 We use an electric heater on our sailboat, and we are always around when it’s on.
-Electric heater thermostats experience something known as hysteresis, which essentially means they may not kick in until the temperature inside your RV actually dips 2-3 degrees below your thermostat setting.
+Electric heater thermostats exhibit a phenomenon known as hysteresis, which means they may not activate until the air temperature drops 2-3 degrees below the thermostat setting.

-Here are some additional electric heater safety tips from SafeElectricity.org:
+Here are some additional electric heater safety tips, courtesy of SafeElectricity.org:

-• Have both smoke and carbon monoxide detectors in good working condition.
+• Keep RV smoke and carbon monoxide detectors in good working condition.

 • Place the heater on a hard, non-flammable surface, not on carpets or rugs.